 Department of Labor Regulations for Overtime for All Employees

 The Department of Labor (DOL) sets rules for when employers must pay overtime to employees.
-The DOL assumes every work must receive overtime if they work over 40 hours in a week.
+The DOL assumes every work must receive overtime if they work over 40 hours in a week, at a rate equal to one and a half times their hourly rate (at a minimum).
 But some employees, because of the nature of their work, are considered to be "exempt" from overtime.